oceanprotocol-archive/predict-eth/challenges/main3.md

 print(f"New asset created, with did={ddo.did}, and datatoken.address={datatoken.address}")
 ```

 Write down the `did` and `datatoken.address`.
-You'll be needing to share them in the Questbook entry.
+You'll be needing to share them in the Desights entry (see below).

 ### 4.4 Share predictions to judges